jwp/git-select/README.md

 A Python script implementing a prototype shorthand for extracting repository resources.
 Think `cp -r`, but with shallow clones and sparse checkouts as a source.

-While adding a description of a sparse-checkout based installation method to [py-postgreql](https://github.com/python-postgres/fe), it became evident that concision would be helpful.

 `git-select` performs a sparse checkout on a target repository and recursively copies the cited repository paths into the filesystem, relative to the working directory.
 The local clone of the repository is kept temporarily for the duration of the process